Coly ME (Match Engine) API documentation

 Not Empty

-In case there's an operation such as archive on a non-empty group record:
+In case there's an operation such as archive on a non-empty unit record:

 Unknown